Funding For Art In Churches

-Through the Cottam Will Trust we can make grants for items such as: bells, statues, murals, paintings, paschal candlesticks, vestments, Commandment Boards, stained glass, altars and altar frontals.
-In 2016 we grant aided a new sculpture in Winchester Cathedral honouring the late composer Sir John Tavener.
-Read more about the Tavener Sculpture.
+Through the Cottam Will Trust we can make grants for items such as: statues / sculpture, murals, paintings, paschal candlesticks, vestments, Commandment Boards, stained glass, altars and altar frontals.

 Grants are normally made for new works of art, but we have funded the purchase of salvaged items.

 Anyone can apply for a grant but we tend to get applications from Parochial Church Councils (PCC).
 Sometimes they come from the artist themselves, with the backing of the PCC.

 We are proud of what we have achieved so far, and through Father Cottam’s initial generosity, and prudent house-keeping since, the capital base for the Trust now exceeds £500,000.
 This means that we can help many more schemes in the future.